ryankrabbe/SQL-Project/README.md

 # datafun-05-sql

-# Creating an initial data story in a Jupyter notebook

 #### I created a new repo in Github
 #### I added the README.md file when creating the new repo
 #### I opened the Documents folder in File Explorer since that is where I wanted this project to be stored